intel/ipex-llm/docs/mddocs/Quickstart/flashmoe_quickstart.md

 - For 1 ARC A770 platform, please reduce context length (e.g., 1024) to avoid OOM.
 Add this option `-c 1024` at the end of below command.
 - For dual-sockets platform, consider enabling `SNC (Sub-NUMA Clustering)` in BIOS and add `numactl --interleave=all` before launch command for *better decoding performance*.

+Check your GPU driver version, and update it if needed; we recommend following [Intel client GPU driver installation guide](https://dgpu-docs.intel.com/driver/client/overview.html) to install your GPU driver.

+### Step 1: Download and Extract

+Download IPEX-LLM llama.cpp portable tgz for Linux from the [link](https://github.com/ipex-llm/ipex-llm/releases/tag/v2.3.0-nightly).

+Then, extract the tgz file to a folder.

+### Step 2: Runtime Configuration
+- Open a "Terminal", and enter the extracted folder through `cd /PATH/TO/EXTRACTED/FOLDER`
+- For multi-GPUs user, go to [Tips](#multi-gpus-usage) for how to select specific GPU.

+### Setup
 Before running, you should download or copy community GGUF model to your local directory.
 For instance,  `DeepSeek-R1-Q4_K_M.gguf` of [DeepSeek-R1-Q4_K_M.gguf](https://huggingface.co/unsloth/DeepSeek-R1-GGUF/tree/main/DeepSeek-R1-Q4_K_M).

 Change `/PATH/TO/DeepSeek-R1-Q4_K_M-00001-of-00009.gguf` to your model path, then run `DeepSeek-R1-Q4_K_M.gguf`